whisperity/dotfiles-framework/README.md

 #### `superuser` (boolean, default: `false`)

-Whether installing the package requires _superuser_ privileges.
+Whether installing the package **requires** _superuser_ privileges.
-If `true`, the installer will in advance ask for `sudo`.
+If `true`, the installer will ask for `sudo` in advance, and if the user fails to authenticate against `sudo`, the package will not be installed.

+> **Note:** This is different from the _optional_ superuser privilege request
+> that is a condition of a single command performed during package handling.

 #### `support` (boolean, default: `false`)